The Ultimate Guide to Big Blind Defense

 - We are now playing back at the button 45.4% of the time, meaning that unless the small blind is a gigantic nit, the button is no longer making automatic profit by opening any two (if he’s good post-flop, he still might be).

 I don’t believe we should push every edge.
 This is especially true in MTTs, where the vast majority of the money comes from weak players.

-Not playing all those problematic hands not only takes away some variance, but playing 70% open ranges (or big blind defending ranges) can actually cost us money if we don’t know what we’re doing post-flop.
+Not playing all those problematic hands takes away some variance, but playing 70% open ranges (or big blind defending ranges) can actually cost us money if we don’t know what we’re doing post-flop.

-This is because so often we just don’t get to realize that equity, and when we do see turns and rivers, we often just lose more and more money with our worst hands.
-The 18.9% is almost a meaningless number when there are still three streets left to be played.
+Earlier in this article we concluded that we need 18.9% raw equity to call with 97o.
+I would certainly always flat that hand—I don’t think it’s close—but I wouldn’t flat 74o, even though that hand also has enough equity against virtually any opening range.
+This is because we often don’t get to realize that equity, and when we do see turns and rivers, we often just lose more and more money with our worst hands.
+Raw equity is almost meaningless when there are still three streets left to be played.

-Part 2 of this article series will be on how to play from the big blind with a tiny stack — click here to check it out.
+Part 2 of this article series will be on how to play from the big blind with a tiny stack.
+Click here to check it out.